MycroftAI/mycroft-gui/README.md

 4. Talk to your Mycroft!

 5. Additional Notes:

+   - CAUTION: The Mycroft messagebus is an open websocket with no built-in security measures by default.
+We strongly recommend that you do not expose the messagebus ports outside a secure LAN/PAN unless you have other security measures in place.

    - For Externally Hosted Mycroft-Core, one would require to sync skills, one can simply use the provided sync script from the repository to perform a sync